Jambyn Batmönkh: Early political career

 Batmönkh became a member of the ruling Mongolian People's Revolutionary Party (MPRP) in 1948.
 In 1951, Batmönkh started work as a professor at the Pedagogical University.
 In 1973, after working as a professor and director at the university for over twenty years, he was promoted to Minister of Science (Superintendent of the Department of Science Education of the Party's Central Bureau).
 In the spring of 1974, he was promoted to Vice Chairman of the Council of Ministers of the MPRP.
 In June 1974, during a Session of the People's Great Khural, he was further promoted to the post of Chairman of the Council of Ministers, an office analogous to Prime Minister.
+In 1979, Jambyn Batmönkh had a conversation with Heng Samrin the Co-de facto leader of the People's Republic of Kampuchea.

 Leadership of Mongolia (1984–1990)

-In 1984, along with D. Molomjamts, Batmönkh played a key role in easing Tsedenbal's way out of power.
-In 1984, he became the head of state when the party's long-time leader, Yumjaagiin Tsedenbal, was ousted in a party congress.
+In 1984, along with D. Molomjamts, Batmönkh played a key role in easing the way of long-time party leader Yumjaagiin Tsedenbal out of power.
+In 1984, he became the head of state when Tsedenbal was ousted in a party congress.
 Batmönkh strengthened Mongolia's alliance with the Soviet Union, but as in many other communist countries, there was much pressure for the party to give up power.
 He also called for the improvement of relations with China, saying during a meeting with President Kim Il Sung while on a state visit to Pyongyang in November 1986 that "renewing the development of Sino-Mongolian relations is important for our two countries’ people's common interest".

 Batmönkh's reign contributed to the creation of major energy (the construction of Ulaanbaatar and Erdenet power stations, and the connection of the Central high-power electric grid with the Soviet Union's Siberian Grid) and mining (the beginning of the operations of Erdenet and Baganuur coal mines, and Bor-Ondor gypsum mine) infrastructure, together with, various other light production and food processing factories.